This page provides information on what to consider when receiving a whistleblowing concern.

 Consider whether other staff are aware of the issue, or whether they should be.
 If so, who are the other staff, and has the person already discussed the concern with them?
 In particular, consider whether senior staff responsible for this area of work are aware of the issue, or whether they have been told about the concern.
 You should also take account of any previous investigations into this issue.

-What support does the person raising the concern and other staff involved need?
+What support do the person raising the concern and other staff involved need?

 Does the person raising the concern want their involvement to remain confidential?